-Washington State Crane Certifier Candidate Handbook
+Washington State Construction Crane Certifier Examination Materials:

 - Washington Rigger Qualification Requirements Go into Effect—Federal OSHA may have been content to merely require riggers to be qualified without expanding on the training or evaluation process required to attain qualification—not so an increasing number of jurisdictions that are going “above and beyond” the federal requirement.

 - NCCCO Releases Test for Washington State Crane Certifiers—Under an agreement with Washington State’s Department of Labor and Industries (L&I), the National Commission for Certification of Crane Operators (NCCCO) recently compiled and made available accreditation exams for crane certifiers.